rokopt/spec/src/architecture/m1/ethereum-bridge.md

 This transaction:
 - must be approved by the validity predicate associated to the `relayer` address being proposed
-- must send some funds from the `relayer` address to lock into the governance VP
+- must send some funds from the `relayer` address to lock into the Designated Relayer VP

-Voting for relayer follows the starndard governance voting mechanisms.
+Voting for the Designated Relayer follows the standard governance voting mechanisms.
 Ballots are cast of the form
   ```rust
   struct Ballot { relayer: Address, source: Address }